-Running projects is an inherent element of everyday professional duties.
-Small companies, large corporations, newly founded start-ups, organisations and institutions – they all manage projects.
-Regardless of the organisation’s size and profile, they all have one goal – implement the project until its completion with a positive result.
-Managing a project is, most of all, a systematic sequence of actions of several team who have to achieve a pre-determined goal within specific time and cost frames.
+Running projects and task management is an inherent element of everyday professional duties.
+Small companies, large corporations, newly founded start-ups, organizations, and institutions—all manage tasks and projects.
+Regardless of the organization’s size and profile, they all have one goal: to implement the project until its completion with a positive result.
+Managing a project is, most of all, a systematic sequence of actions of several teams who have to achieve a pre-determined goal within a specific time and cost frame.
 There are lots of methods to manage projects, but they all have their pros and cons.
-All projects can be divided into three stages: planning, execution – assignment of tasks, determination of deadlines and possible costs as well as closure of the project, i.e. the summary of results.
+All projects can be divided into three stages: planning; execution—assignment of tasks; determination of deadlines and cost (risk management); and closure of the project, i.e., the summary of results.

 Running large projects is not exclusively the domain of large corporations.
 The project size is not always equal to the team size.
-Small companies can run really large projects which require excellent organisational and communication skills.
+Small companies can run really large projects, which require excellent organizational and communication skills.
 A smaller group of people and, thus, more to focus on, requires a great deal of attention from each team member.
-In any case, running projects is a team job with breakdown into individual duties which eventually are to lead to the success of the completed project.
+In any case, running projects is a team job with a breakdown into individual duties that eventually lead to the success of the completed project.

 Communication errors in a large group

 In large groups, there are often communication issues that can disrupt the process of running a project.
-At the “brainstorming” stage, exchange of ideas is used to plan the incoming project, but then, at the later stages, irregularities arise.
-Misinterpretation of messages, forgetting about deadlines, rush, imprecise fulfilment of duties or even lack of assertiveness on the part of participants, leading to unfair division of roles.
-All this results in a delay in execution of the action plan.
+At the “brainstorming” stage, the exchange of ideas is used to plan the incoming project, but then, at the later stages, irregularities arise.
+Misinterpretation of messages, failure to meet deadlines, rushing, the imprecise performance of duties, or even a lack of assertiveness on the part of participants all contributes to an unequal division of roles.
+All this results in a delay in the execution of the action plan.
 It is important to use a tool that will facilitate communication and make it fast and efficient for all participants.

 Projects can be implemented in many ways.
-Everyone must choose their individual route so as to make project implementation convenient and to obtain a positive end result.
-The most traditional method is a notebook and a block of colour sticky notes.
-This is definitely a way to go for rusty with technological advancements or those who are afraid of overly complicated programs.
+Everyone must choose their route to make project implementation convenient and to obtain a positive result.
+The most traditional method is a notebook and a block of colored sticky notes.
+This is a way to go for those who are rusty with technological advancements or those who are afraid of overly complicated programs.